 \subsubsection{The scaling problem}

 Assume, for simplicity, that the outer smooth $s(\cdot)$ is built via a knot-based spline basis and note that the argument of $s(\cdot)$, i.e. $\tilde{s}(\bf x)$, depends on $\bm a$.
 Hence, as $\bm a$ is varied during model fitting, the spline basis functions are evaluated at different locations.
-For bases with finite support, such as B-splines, this creates an issue as there is no guarantee that all the values taken by $\tilde{s}(\bf x)$ fall within the support of $s(\cdot)$, as $\bm a$ varies.
-Also, the range of values taken by $\tilde{s}(\bf x)$, might be much smaller than the knot range of $s(\cdot)$, so that only a few basis functions contribute to the fit, leading to computational inefficiency and undersmoothing.
+For bases with finite support, such as B-splines, this creates a problem as there is no guarantee that all the values taken by $\tilde{s}(\bf x)$ fall within the support of $s(\cdot)$, as $\bm a$ varies.
+Also, the range of values taken by $\tilde{s}(\bf x)$, might be much smaller than the knot range of $s(\cdot)$, so that only a few basis functions contribute to the fit, leading to computational inefficiency and under-smoothing.
 This scaling problem is not limited to knot-based bases and can not be solved by adopting knot-free spline bases, such as thin plate splines.
-In fact, regardless of the type of basis being used, the scale and range of the covariate of interest must be taken into account when constructing the basis for the corresponding smooth effect, but here the scale and range are $\bm a$-dependent, not fixed as for standard, non-nested smooth effects.
-A na{\"i}ve solution to this scaling problem would be to rebuild the spline basis as $\bm a$ changes, for example by using knots that are equally-spaced across the range of values taken by $\tilde{s}(\bf x)$.
-However, doing so would violate the fourth-order differentiability requirements imposed by the fitting framework adopted here.
+In fact, regardless of the type of basis being used, the scale and range of the covariate of interest must be taken into account when constructing the smooth effect basis.
+However, here the scale and range are $\bm a$-dependent, not fixed as for non-nested smooth effects.
+A na{\"i}ve solution to this scaling problem would be to rebuild the basis as $\bm a$ changes, for example by using knots that are equally-spaced across the range of values taken by $\tilde{s}(\bf x)$.
+However, doing so would likely compromise the differentiability of the likelihood function, thereby preventing the use of the efficient fitting framework proposed here.

-To get an intuition on the proposed solution, consider Figure~\ref{fig:scaling_issue}, top row.
-The scatterplot represents sample vectors ${\bf x}_i$, to be linearly combined via $\tilde{s}(\mathbf{x})=\mathbf{x}\ts{\bm a}$, with $||\bf a|| = 1$.
+To get an intuition on the proposed solution, consider Figure~\ref{fig:scaling_issue}a-b.
+The scatterplot represents sample vectors ${\bf x}_i$, to be linearly combined via $\tilde{s}(\mathbf{x}_i)=\mathbf{x}_i\ts{\bm a}$, with $||\bm a|| = 1$.
 The densities on the right represent the distribution of the projected data and show that it depends on the direction of $\bm a$.
 Hence, a spline basis for the outer smooth $s(\cdot)$ with support on, say, $[-2, 2]$ would be too (wide) narrow when $\bm a$ is parallel to the (minor) major axis of the data ellipse.
-However, the second row of Figure~\ref{fig:scaling_issue} shows that the scale of $\tilde{s}(\mathbf{x})$ can be made invariant by rescaling the norm of $\bm a$ based on its direction.
+However, Figure~\ref{fig:scaling_issue}c-d shows that the scale of $\tilde{s}(\mathbf{x})$ can be made invariant by rescaling the norm of $\bm a$ based on its direction.